brettvac/brettvac.github.io/docs/LMS-course-sidebar.md

 ## **Test Everything Out**
 When you're all done, look at your website.
 See how nice it looks?
 You did it\!
 The learning path is there, organized and clean.
 The module shows the course title, followed by modules and their lessons, all linked directly to their pages.
 It even handles **Access Restrictions** flawlessly, showing a lock icon if the user hasn't completed the necessary prerequisites.
 Your students will no longer be lost.

 Of course, we need to talk about the treasure.
 You aren't running a charity—you're building an empire, one course at a time.
 You need to get paid, and for that, you’re going to need a solution.
-I recommend Hikashop because it’s a cinch to get the component to work with TF Learn, as long as you have the group plugin.
+I recommend Hikashop because it’s a cinch to get the component to work with TF Learn, as long as you have the <a href="https://github.com/brettvac/hikashop-user-group" target="_blank">group plugin</a>.